hllywdunddnnpnt/web-mexican-sun/README.md

 	}
 ```

-3a.
-First you need to define a new string and return it, this string will contain the html code to be returned
+2. First you need to define a new string and return it, this string will contain the html code to be returned
 *Here will call the object "html"*

-3b.
-Using the *item* param, place data within formatted HTML, as shown below
+3. Using the *item* param, place data within formatted HTML, as shown below

+**FILE: *funcs.js*** *(snippet)*
 ```JAVASCRIPT
 function build_func_WMS (item, page)
 	{